Fast adoption

 For small teams, that kind of visibility usually matters more than extra process.

-Small teams need reporting that answers simple questions fast: what took time, which projects grew, and what work is ready to bill.
+Small teams need reporting that answers simple questions fast: what took time, which projects grew, and what is ready for reporting or billing.

 Timen keeps those answers easy to reach with summary and detailed reports that stay close to the tracked entries behind them.